 Inside this post: Great tips on how to stop talking back to your parents!
 When it comes to raising smart kids who are kind and don’t talk back, it’s good to have these powerful tips in your back pocket when you need some responses for backtalk.

-The thing is, backtalk can happen at any age, usually when they learn how to say “No”, and it’s actually a very important part of their development, which doesn’t make dealing with the attitude any easier.
+The thing is, backtalk can happen at any age, usually when they learn how to say “No,” and it’s actually an essential part of their development, which doesn’t make dealing with the attitude any easier.

-A lot of the time, talking back happens when a child is simply trying to gain control over their own life with a simple act of choosing clothing, food or activity.
+A lot of the time, talking back happens when a child is merely trying to gain control over their own life with a simple act of choosing clothing, food, or activity.

-Other times, backtalk happens if the child is tired, grumpy, or is simply needing to test boundaries.
+Other times, backtalk happens if the child is tired, grumpy, or is merely needing to test boundaries.

-Nevertheless, there are things you can do to stop the disrespectful backtalk, and manage these important growth milestones in a gentle parenting kind of way.
+Nevertheless, there are things you can do to stop the disrespectful backtalk, and manage these critical growth milestones in a gentle parenting kind of way.

 *This post may contain affiliate links.
 Full disclosure here.